How to Ruin Your Next Conference Panel

 * Actually, if you have a vivd imagination like I do, this is far from the worst thing you can do.

-A raised (bar) stool is the ideal throne for any panelist.
-It grants approachability without diminishing authority.
-It also allows panelists to easily pivot to the person speaking.
+I used to believe a raised (bar) stool was the ideal throne for any panelist.
+It grants approachability without diminishing authority, and allows a panelists to easily pivot to whomever is speaking.
+But then I was kindly directed to an article that made me realise such an arrangement may well be very uncomfortable for some folk.
+And so I now say: please consider how panelists are seated.
+You want everyone feeling super comfy.
+And upbeat.
 Try to avoid low tub chairs—wherein a gent might be plonked in recline, pants riding up, socks exposed—as these tend to create a lethargic air.
 Finally, steer clear of dressed tables and rowed seating—this vastly diminishes non-verbal communication between panellists, and establishes a clear, dualistic barrier between the panelists and the audience.

 3. Question how you question.